kiat/tx-soil-moisture/data_cleaning/README.md

 - Variables:
   - Tair: nearby station values
   - RH: same as short gaps (inverse with Tair)
-  - Wind speed: atandard interpolation
+  - Wind speed: not sure
   - Wind direction: circular interpolation because we have circular data
-  - Srad: interpolate considering seasonal patterns
+  - Srad: not sure
   - Ppt:
     - Use nearby station values
     - Idea: First classify into "yes it rained" and "no it didn’t rain"